Baltimore police officer fatally shot; 'armed suspect' on loose

 The officer was shot in Perry Hall, Fox 45 reported.
 Councilman David Marks confirmed via Twitter the officer was shot but said he had no further details on the incident.

-There are reports that the officer was shot in the head but that could not be immediately confirmed.
-WBAL reported the officer has been "critically wounded," while the county's public safety branch tweeted the officer was transported to a local hospital.

-Police are searching for "at lease one armed suspect" in the area of Belair Road and Klausmeier Road, and residents should shelter in place, officials said.
+Police are searching for "at least one armed suspect" in the area of Belair Road and Klausmeier Road, and residents should shelter in place, officials said.

 This is a developing story; please check back for updates.